fmeringdal/nettu-scheduler/README.md

   - on calendar level you can replicate to a selected google calendar id and outlook calendar id
   - on resource level you can specify google calendar ids and outlook calendar ids

-## Defining services, resources and availibility
-- booking objects will not be created
-- service is a bookable entity
-- users can be registered on the service
-- events to listen to.
-Webhook or kafka or something ?
-- how to handle booking requests ?

-account:
-  alloweduseractions

-service:
-  booking_options
-    - duration
-  bookingslots_duration:
-  allow_more_booking_requests_in_queue_than_resources
-  breaks
-  users
-  metadata

-get_service_bookingslots
-  - fetch service by service id
-  - get user_ids and corresponding calendar_ids from service object
-  - get freebusy from these calendars
-  - generate bookingslots from freebusy for every resource

-resource:
-  userId
-  calendars: Calendar[]
-  availibility_time